iluwatar/java-design-patterns/model-view-controller/README.md

 ## Intent of Model-View-Controller Design Pattern

-To separate an application into three interconnected components (Model, View, Controller), enabling modular development of each part independently, which enhances maintainability and scalability.
+To separate an application into three interconnected components (Model, View, Controller), enabling modular development of each part independently, enhancing maintainability and scalability.
+Model-View-Controller (MVC) design pattern is widely used in Java applications for web development and user interface separation.

 ## Detailed Explanation of Model-View-Controller Pattern with Real-World Examples

 Real-world example

-> Consider ICU room in hospital which displays the patients health information on device displays which are taking input from sensors connected to patient.
-Here, display's job is to display the data that it receives from the controller which in turn gets update from sensor model.
+> Consider ICU room in a hospital displaying patient health information on devices taking input from sensors.
+The display shows data received from the controller, which updates from the sensor model.
+This exemplifies the MVC design pattern in a real-world Java application.

 In plain words